 Most of the time, this will be a solicitor but you could equally opt for a licensed conveyancer or property lawyer.
 Either way, they should be regulated by the Solicitors Regulation Authority or the Council for Licensed Conveyancers respectively.

 Once you have settled on a choice, what will they do for their fee?
-We asked Linda Kirk, conveyancing partner at Stephensons Solicitors to help us to break it down into 10 easy steps.
+We asked Linda Kirk, director at Adkirk Law, to help us to break it down into 10 easy steps.

 Step 1: Open the purchase file